modin-project/unidist/docs/index.rst

 .. code-block:: bash

-  pip install unidist[all] # Install unidist dependencies for all the backends
+  pip install unidist[all] # Install unidist with dependencies for all the backends

 For further instructions on how to install unidist with ``conda`` or for specific platforms or execution backends, see our :doc:`Installation <installation>` section.